Shaving – A history

 In today’s fast-paced world, it can be easy to lose sight of the past.
 After all, we’re no different to those who came before us; we’ve just improved our tools.
+From the crude sharp stones used by cavemen to the advanced razors of today, the history of shaving is a fascinating journey through time, fashion, and technology.
 Let’s take a look back at the origins of shaving to see where we’ve been and where we might be heading.

 Let’s Take It Back, Way Back